 Here are some of the ideas for teaching these words: ESL Conjunction and Transition Activities.

-#6: Whiteboard Games
+#6: Whiteboard Games for ESL Writing Practice

 I don’t know why, but students really love to write on the whiteboard.
 There are a ton of relay type ESL writing activities that you can do.
 Here are some of the best ones: